-Remote Australians have told us they want more community control over how the program is delivered.
+Remote Australians have told us they want more community control over CDP's delivery.
 We are strengthening local communities’ roles by:

-- Ensuring CDP is delivered by local Indigenous organisations.
+- Ensuring CDP is delivered by Indigenous organisations.

-- Establishing community advisory boards or other local engagement mechanisms to provide advice on local service delivery.
+- Supporting community advisory boards or other local engagement mechanisms to provide advice on local service delivery.